ati1monder/asusk6500ze-linux/README.md

 ------ | --- | ---
 Audio | ```hda-verb /dev/snd/hwC0D0 0x20 0x500 0x1b && hda-verb /dev/snd/hwC0D0 0x20 0x477 0x4a4b && hda-verb /dev/snd/hwC0D0 0x20 0x500 0xf && hda-verb /dev/snd/hwC0D0 0x20 0x477 0x74``` | ...
 CPU throttling | Install [*throttled*](https://github.com/erpalma/throttled) and change the limits to 115W | For some reason, CPU is throttled when it goes above 27W
-Sleep | Enter ```mem_sleep_default=deep``` in GRUB_CMDLINE_LINUX_DEFAULT* | s2idle consumes too much battery
+Sleep* | Enter ```mem_sleep_default=deep``` in GRUB_CMDLINE_LINUX_DEFAULT | s2idle consumes a bit more battery compared to deep sleep

-<sub>*breaks C-States if used</sub>
+<sub>*breaks PKG C-States if used</sub>
 ## What works, but does it weirdly
 Thingy | Reason
 ------ | ------
-C-States | They're going to work properly only if you will start the laptop without the charger.
+PKG C-States | They're going to work properly only if you will start the laptop without the charger.
 If you're going to launch your laptop **with** a charger, prepare to weirdass bugs with it, although it won't affect the actual performance.
-Also, c-states won't go below C2 after reboot
+Also, they won't go below C2 after reboot
 GPU Fan(?) | It works, but you aren't able to tweak it nor set the fan levels
 ## What doesn't work
 Device | ID | Reason